eslint/eslint/docs/src/user-guide/command-line-interface.md

 1. `layout` - apply fixes that do not change the program structure (AST)
 1. `directive` - apply fixes to inline directives such as `// eslint-disable`

 You can specify one or more fix type on the command line.

-Here are some examples:
+This option is helpful if you are using another program to format your code but you would still like ESLint to apply other types of fixes.

+##### `--fix-type` example

 ```shell
 npx eslint --fix --fix-type suggestion .
 npx eslint --fix --fix-type suggestion --fix-type problem .
 npx eslint --fix --fix-type suggestion,layout .
 ```

-This option is helpful if you are using another program to format your code but you would still like ESLint to apply other types of fixes.

 ### Ignoring files